Quail- Jumbo Brown Coturnix

 Currently there are a few true breeding mutations of the Japanese quail and the breeds from the United States are; Texas A&M, english white, golden range, red range, italian, manchurian, tibetan, rosetta, scarlett, roux dilute and golden tuxedo.

-The Japanese quail are used mainly for table and egg production, and is a good dual purpose bird.
+The Japanese quail are used mainly for table and egg production, and is a good dual purpose bird for those with very limited area.

 ** WE ARE NO LONGER SELLING COTURNIX **